mag-noise/magscreen/doc/install.md

 ## Test installation

 A basic test of the software is to make sure it starts and can print it's help text.
-To do this open an new bash or cmd.exe window and run:
+To do this open a new bash or cmd window and run:
 ```bash
 mag_screen -h
 ```
 If this runs and prints the command line help for the program then you are ready to plug in sensors and go on to the next step.